Oundle School: History

-A major development came about in 1990 when Oundle admitted girls for the first time.
-In the year 2000 the decision was made by the school's governing body to re-unite Oundle School and Laxton School as a single educational establishment under the common name Oundle School, with Laxton House becoming the day house.
+A major development came about in 1990, when Oundle admitted girls for the first time.

+In the year 2000, the decision was made by the school's governing body to re-unite Oundle School and Laxton School as a single educational establishment under the common name Oundle School, with Laxton House becoming the day house of the school.

 Present day

 Oundle has 835 boarders and 235 day pupils.
 It is the third largest independent boarding school in England, after Eton in Berkshire and Millfield in Somerset.
 The various school buildings, some of which date from the 15th century, are scattered around the market town, with the Cloisters acting as the nucleus of the school community.

 The Good Schools Guide described the school as a "Popular, well oiled, well heeled co-educational boarding school which is riding high".
 Pupils obtain strong results at GCSE and A Level.
-In their 2013 A Levels pupils achieved 89.1% A* to B grades, with over 60% of grades either A* or A. In the year 2016, 28 pupils achieved 10 or more A* results in their GCSE examinations, with 89% of all results awarded being A* or A. Many pupils go on to study at Oxbridge; the overwhelming majority continue to Russell Group universities.
-In 2019, 48% of pupils scored A*-A for their A-Levels examination, whereas 79% scored A*-A for their GCSEs.
+In their 2013 A Levels pupils achieved 89.1% A* to B grades, with over 60% of grades either A* or A. In the year 2016, 28 pupils achieved 10 or more A* results in their GCSE examinations, with 89% of all results awarded being A* or A. In 2019, 48% of pupils scored A*-A for their A-Levels examination, whereas 79% scored A*-A for their GCSEs.

 The school promotes the practice of Christian values and maintains links with the Church of England by celebrating the major events of the Christian calendar.
 All pupils who board are required to attend services in the school chapel three times a week: one midweek lunch time service, Friday hymn practice, and the Sunday service.
-Pupils of other faiths are free to worship according to their own beliefs but must still attend chapel with the rest of the school.
+Pupils of other faiths are free to worship according to their own beliefs but must attend chapel with the rest of the school.

-The school has an extensive programme of voluntary clubs and societies (approaching 50 in number), which range from poetry and debating to croquet and wine tasting.
-Each academic subject also has its own society which organises evening lectures from guest speakers throughout the year; these can be either directly related to the syllabus or simply to broaden interest in the subject.
-A new subject, Trivium, gives Third Form pupils timetabled engagement with extension topics for their own sake, using methods of thought drawn from the traditional liberal arts.
-Quadrivium is also an option for pupils in the Lower Sixth to study, similar to trivium taught in the Third Form.
-Outside term time pupils are given the opportunity to participate in the countless regular school trips which explore all corners of the globe.
-These include history trips to major European cities, language exchanges in Europe and Asia, charity work in Africa, AAAS conventions and politics trips in America, natural history expeditions to Antarctica, and many more.
+The school has a programme of voluntary clubs and societies (approaching 50 in number), which range from poetry and debating to croquet and wine tasting.
+Each academic subject also has its own society which organises evening lectures from guest speakers throughout the year.
+A new subject, Trivium, gives third form pupils timetabled engagement with extension topics for their own sake, using methods of thought drawn from the traditional liberal arts.
+Quadrivium is also an option for pupils in the lower sixth to study, similar to trivium taught in the third form.
+Outside term-time, pupils can participate in school trips to other countries.
+These include history trips to European cities, language exchanges in Europe and Asia, charity work in Africa, AAAS conventions and politics trips in America and natural history expeditions to Antarctica.
+In 2025, the head of modern foreign languages said in The Times that "Language exchange trips have largely disappeared".